-The two most common emergency contraceptive pills are Levonelle and Ellaone.
+The two most common emergency contraceptive pills are Levonelle (the generic version of which is called Levonorgestrel) and EllaOne (ulipristal).
 The time frame within which they work differs:

-The morning after pill is less reliable than the contraceptive pill or the condom.
+The morning after pill is less reliable at preventing pregnancy than using regular contraception such as the pill or the condom.
 You should only take it in emergencies and use contraception every time you have sex.

 There are a number of factors which can reduce its effectiveness.

 What can make the morning after pill less effective?

 There are certain things which can make the morning after pill less likely to work, such as certain medical conditions and medications:

 Vomiting: You may experience nausea and vomiting as morning after pill side effects.
 If you vomit or have diarrhoea within 3 hours of taking the pill then there is a high chance that it won’t have been absorbed by your body.
 In this case, speak to a doctor or pharmacist.
 You will need to take another morning after pill to prevent pregnancy.

 Other medications: Some medications can stop the morning after pill from working.
 This includes the following medications and remedies:

 If you have taken any medication that contains progesterone in the last 7 days and have had unprotected sex in the last 72 hours Levonelle would be recommended.
 However if you’ve had unprotected sex in the last 72-120 hours then a copper coil would be most effective in this case.